 - Google Cloud Platform: Francesc Campoy Flores and his co-host Mark Mandel have a weekly show with focus on cloud technologies.
 Aware of Francesc's great talks on the Go language, and his prolific contributions to the Go community (check out his YouTube channel just for func), I started to listen to this show.
 The episodes have the ideal duration, 30 to 45 minutes, and exhibit nice audio quality.
 With two hosts from the Developer Advocate for the Google Cloud Platform team, and Google insider expert guests, the topics are very relevant.

-- Amazon Web Services (AWS): AWS is also in the podcast game with the AWS Podcast and a yearly podcast including audio recordings from the AWS re:Invent conference sessions.
+- Amazon Web Services (AWS): AWS is also in the podcast game with this podcast and a yearly podcast including audio recordings from the AWS re:Invent conference sessions.
 The episodes of the AWS re:Invent 2016 conference are available to stream as podcasts, and are also on YouTube where the video format is more engaging than the audio one, with synchronized slides and demos.